developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/guide/licensing/index.md

 ### Important Licensing Information

 * **Enterprise Browser 3.0 and later supports term-based (subscription) licensing</u>** with one-, three- and five-year terms available for purchase.
-A 90-day trial term also is available (a 30-day evaluation term comes preinstalled with every EB 3.0 download).
+A 90-day trial term also is available (a 30-day term comes preinstalled with every EB 3.0 download).
-* **An “unlicensed software” reminder appears on devices every four hours** beginning one month before the end of non-evaluation terms.
+* **An “unlicensed software” reminder appears on devices every four hours** beginning one month before the end of all terms.
 After expiration, the prompt appears every five minutes until an EB license is applied.
 * **Perpetual licenses remain in effect**.
 Read more [about perpetual licenses](#iiaccesslicensingsystem).
 * **The Zebra PS20** includes Enterprise Browser 2.x preinstalled with a license that never expires.
 * **Upgrading to Enterprise Browser 3.0 on the PS20** requires purchase of a new license.
 To upgrade, EB 3.x must be downloaded and installed separately and an EB 2.x or 3.x license purchased and applied.